53rd Infantry Brigade Combat Team: History

+At the time the United States entered World War in 1917, a brigade of the New York National Guard, the 3rd, was redesignated the 53rd Infantry Brigade.
+That brigade saw overseas service with the 27th Infantry Division (United States).
+In the mid-2020s, that brigade's heritage is carried on by the 53rd Troop Command of the New York Army National Guard (NY ARNG).

 Cold War and 1990s

+The 53rd Infantry Brigade (Separate) was formed in 1963; redesignated as an armored brigade circa 1 March 1964, and then returned to being an infantry brigade 1967-68.

 When the 48th Armored Division was disbanded in 1968, its units in Florida became part of the 53rd Infantry Brigade (Separate).
 The distinctive unit insignia was originally approved for the non-color bearing units of the 53d Armored Brigade on 9 January 1967.
 It was redesignated for the 53d Infantry Brigade on 25 July 1968.

 The brigade participated in hurricane relief operations in 1992 in response to Hurricane Andrew whereby the brigade was deployed for nearly two months to Miami.

 The Florida Army National Guard 53rd Infantry Brigade was the first of fifteen Army National Guard enhanced readiness brigades to rotate through the Joint Readiness Training Center (JRTC) at Fort Polk, Louisiana, 10–26 June 1995.
 Participating in the training were 65 per cent of the Florida Army National Guard.
 A convoy of 1,000 vehicles traveled from Miami to Panama City, Florida to be loaded on barges and shipped to Fort Polk for the National Guard Brigade training.
 The brigade also has a training relationship with the 82nd Airborne Division.

 The U.S. Army has since eliminated the "Enhanced Brigade" program of directly augmenting active duty combat arms units with Army National Guard units.